 - Police Procedural: His cop shows tended to mix emphasis on both of the characters personal lives and professional lives.

-- Story Arc: He helped popularize this trope in TV dramas.
-Whereas many dramas before him were chiefly episodic, Bochcos shows often contained stories that would last through several episodes.
+- Story Arc: He helped popularize this in primetime TV dramas.
+Whereas many dramas before his own were chiefly episodic, Bochco's shows often contained stories that would last through several episodes.